Treating NAVICULAR Syndrome without Horseshoes

 A common fix used for heel pain is a digital neurectomy ("nerving.")
 Don't do it!
 Please read Dr. Tomas Teskey's article on nerving, which also discusses the successful treatment of a navicular mare by improving her hoof form with better trimming.

 The next "solution" often advocated is a deep digital tenotomy.
-Once you lengthen the tendons a bit surgically, a horse intent on taking weight off his sore heels will just contract his forearm and shoulder muscles more in an effort to toe-walk and un-weight his heels.
+Once you lengthen the tendons a bit surgically, a horse intent on taking weight off his sore heels will just contract his forearm and shoulder muscles all the more in an effort to toe-walk and un-weight his heels.
 Tendon surgery often does not work well.
-Here is an 'after' photo of a horse who had the surgery:
+Here is an 'after' photo of a horse who had the surgery--note lumps or scar tissue on the tendons:

 Constanza.jpg (106040 bytes)